SenteonLLC/senteonllc.github.io/beta/controls.md

 ![SetCtrl](images/SetControls.png)

-4. After verifying all of the controls, click the `Accept` button to apply them to the registered endpoints.
+4. After verifying all of the controls, click the `Approve` button to apply them to the registered endpoints.

 ![AcptCtrl](images/AcceptControls.png)